Dewsbury Rams: 1994–1995: New stadium

 The club played their first home game at the new, £1.5 million, Crown Flatt stadium (often erroneously called New Crown Flatt) on 6 September 1994 in front of a full-house against Barrow; Dewsbury scoring 12 tries.
 Dewsbury finished 7th that season in the 16-team second division with the likes of Eddie Rombo and Les Holliday wowing the fans at their new home under coach Norman Smith.

 Smith was replaced towards the end of that season by Tony Fisher whose time in charge of the first team will be remembered for the recruitment of several South African players.
 Having coached the national side during the 1995 world cup, Fisher brought Jaco Booysen, Kobus Van Deventer, Tim Fourie, Guy Coombe and Pierre Van Wyk to Dewsbury.
-Despite the hype surrounding their arrival, the imports failed to make a lasting impression at the club and returned home the following year.
+The club lost the players from South Africa, when the club was dropped in to a financial crises deo to taxes not been paid.
+The lost of Jaco Booysen had a huge impact.

 That season, rugby league's centenary year, the teams outside the Premiership were divided into two divisions.
 Dewsbury competed in the first division but finished bottom – A New Year's Eve victory over local rivals Huddersfield and the form of New Zealand prop Glenn Bell being two of the season's few highlights.